fortran-lang/playground/README.md

 ```
 cd backend/Docker
-docker build -t playground-f .
+docker build -t playground-prod .
 ```

-To confirm that it worked, type `docker images` and you should see `playground-f` in the list of images under the `REPOSITORY` column, for example:
+To confirm that it worked, type `docker images` and you should see `playground-prod` in the list of images under the `REPOSITORY` column, for example:

 ```
 REPOSITORY     TAG       IMAGE ID       CREATED         SIZE
-playground-f   latest    8c2439e40e81   1 hour ago      201MB
+playground-prod   latest    8c2439e40e81   1 hour ago      201MB
 ```

 Now move one directory up where we will set up the Python environment and the